 The doctors will probably apply an anaesthetic, make an incision and remove the larvae.
 You should heal up without any scars in a week or two.

-Moral of the story: wear insect repellant! about 6 years ago
+Moral of the story: wear insect repellant! over 6 years ago